 All Cheerleaders Die (2001) was an early film from directors Lucky McKee and Chris Sivertson – the first directorial credit of either, in fact.
 It never attained much attention when it came out and was not widely seen.
 Both McKee and Sivertson went onto bigger and better things.
-McKee gained attention soon after with the weirdly culty May (2002) followed by the horror film The Woods (2006) and couple of non-genre films Red (2008) and Blue Like You (2008) before making the controversial The Woman (2011), as well as the Ding Dong episode of Tales of Halloween (2015) subsequent to this, plus producing The Man Who Killed Hitler and Then The Bigfoot (2018)..
+McKee gained attention soon after with the weirdly culty May (2002) followed by the horror film The Woods (2006) and couple of non-genre films Red (2008) and Blue Like You (2008) before making the controversial The Woman (2011) and subsequently Kindred Spirits (2019), as well as the Ding Dong episode of Tales of Halloween (2015) subsequent to this, plus producing The Man Who Killed Hitler and Then The Bigfoot (2018)..
 Sivertson dallied writing screenplays before solo directing the fine psycho film The Lost (2005) then the Lindsay Lohan bomb I Know Who Killed Me (2007), followed by Don’t Wake Mommy (2015) and Heartthrob (2017).

 Both Lucky McKee and Chris Sivertson are clearly capable of doing much better things so it is a mystery as to why they have reteamed here to conduct a close remake of All Cheerleaders Die.
 The original is not exactly a film that many people saw or regarded as a classic that is burning to be given a better-budgeted treatment or anything of the sort.
 The only theory left seems to be that McKee and Svertson either had such fun, enjoyed working together or were so attached to the idea that they wanted to repeat the experience.